AdityaMitra5102/ML-DSA-WebAuthn/draft-vitap-ml-dsa-webauthn.md

 ## Backward Compatibility Consideration

-The authenticator SHOULD default to using RS256 and ES256 algorithms following FIPS-186-5 if the Relying Party (RP) does not support ML-DSA, which can be verified by inpecting the Public Key Credential Parameters field during credential creation.
+The authenticator SHOULD choose the algorithm to be used in accordance with CTAP, and hence not choose ML-DSA if not supported by the RP.

 # Client and Platform Considerations